-The top layer of vinyl flooring is coated with durable, clear urethane to resist stains and wear.
+The top layer of vinyl flooring is coated with a durable, clear urethane to resist stains and wear.
 There is no need to use wax or polish on vinyl floors, which can cause a dull surface with buildup.
-Regular cleaning with mild cleaners will maintain vinyl’s shine.
+Regular cleaning with mild cleaners will maintain vinyl flooring’s shine.

 While laminate is water-resistant, vinyl is waterproof.
 Keep this in mind when selecting flooring options for different parts of your home or business.
-For damp or spill-prone areas like basements and bathrooms, vinyl flooring may be a safer option.
+Vinyl is the safer option when it comes to choosing between vinyl or laminate flooring for basements or other damp and spill-prone areas like bathrooms.

-Because laminate flooring uses a wood product as its core, it can swell and soften if exposed to extreme humidity, water or other liquid spills.
-Once dried, the fiberboard may not resume its original dimensions and can remain permanently warped.
+Because laminate flooring uses a wood product as its core, it can swell and soften if exposed to extreme humidity, water or liquid spills.
+Once dried, the fiberboard may not resume its original dimensions, causing it to remain permanently warped.
 Clean up water and other liquid spills immediately, as laminate cannot tolerate standing pools of water.

-Some older vinyl flooring used a felt backing that wasn’t waterproof.
-Today’s advanced flooring is made from 100% polymer materials.
-New vinyl flooring options are truly waterproof — they can be fully immersed in water and dried out while remaining completely unaffected.
+Today’s advanced vinyl flooring is made from 100% polymer materials, making new vinyl flooring options truly waterproof — they can be fully immersed in water and dried out while remaining completely unaffected.

-While durable, laminate can be scratched from pets with claws.
-If your pet is known for spilling water during feeding times or is prone to accidents, be prepared to closely monitor and clean up any liquid spills immediately to prevent permanent damage to the flooring.
+While durable, laminate can be scratched by a pet’s claws.
+If your pet is known for spilling water during feeding times or is prone to accidents, be prepared to closely monitor and clean up any liquid spills quickly to prevent permanent damage to the flooring.

-The scratch-resistance of vinyl makes this flooring tough enough to withstand the long claws of dogs and evening zooms of cats.
+The scratch resistance of vinyl makes this flooring tough enough to withstand the long claws of dogs and the evening zooms of cats.
 As a pet-friendly choice, luxury waterproof vinyl plank flooring is safe from water dish spills and pet accidents, even if you don’t catch them right away.

 While some homeowners opt to install laminate and vinyl themselves, having a professional handle your installation process ensures proper steps are taken to uphold warranties, extend the life span of your floor and create a polished final product.